How technology is helping improve safety culture in the workplace

 For instance, specific devices can capture respiratory and cardiac data, especially for workers operating in hazardous environments.

-Virtual Reality for Training Employees
+Virtual Reality in Safety Training

 Virtual reality (VR) is now commonly used by companies to train employees for role-specific jobs.